-I. General Education Curriculum Requirements (Non-Education) II.
+III.
 Degree (B.A. or B.S.)
+Option Requirements 33 hours

+EDU 100 Introduction to Education as a Profession EDU 101 Education in America EDU 200 Health and Safety for the Classroom Teacher EDU 203 Diversity in the Classroom EDU 205 Technology in Education EDU 316 Reading in the Elementary School and the Middle School EDU 318 Writing and Grammar in the Elementary School and the Middle School 33 hours

-Option Requirements 4 - 6 hours III.
-EDU 100 Introduction to Education as a Profession 1 EDU 101 Education in America 2 EDU 200 Health and Safety for the Classroom Teacher EDU 203 Diversity in the Classroom EDU 205 Technology in Education EDU 316 Reading in the Elementary School and the Middle School EDU 318 Writing and Grammar in the Elementary School and the Middle School EDU 320 Literacy Instruction in the Elementary Classroom 0r EDU 321 Content Area Reading EDU 430 Management and Assessment in Non-Traditional Classroom Settings EDU 432 Strategies for Teaching in Non-Traditional Classroom Settings EDU 480 Seminar in Educational Studies EDU Elective 300-400 level
+EDU 100 Introduction to Education as a Profession EDU 101 Education in America EDU 200 Health and Safety for the Classroom Teacher EDU 203 Diversity in the Classroom EDU 205 Technology in Education EDU 316 Reading in the Elementary School and the Middle School EDU 318 Writing and Grammar in the Elementary School and the Middle School 1

+EDU 200 Health and Safety for the Classroom Teacher EDU 203 Diversity in the Classroom EDU 205 Technology in Education EDU 316 Reading in the Elementary School and the Middle School EDU 318 Writing and Grammar in the Elementary School and the Middle School

+EDU 203 Diversity in the Classroom 2

+EDU 203 Diversity in the Classroom 3

+EDU 205 Technology in Education 3

+EDU 316 Reading in the Elementary School and the Middle School 3

+3

+3

+EDU 320 Literacy Instruction in the Elementary Classroom

+or

+EDU 321 Content Area Reading 3

+EDU 430 Management and Assessment in Non-Traditional Classroom Settings 3

+EDU 432 Strategies for Teaching in Non-Traditional Classroom Settings 3

+EDU 480 Seminar in Educational Studies 3

+EDU Elective 300-400 level 3